KIT-ISAS/iviz/iviz/README.md

 The Settings configuration is saved automatically, and will be reused the next time iviz is started.

-## 2. Panels and Dialogs
+## 3. Panels and Dialogs

+In this section we will present a description of the app's UI layout, with all of its panels and buttons.

-On the left side, below the Connect panel, you will find a panel with two rows of buttons, the **Dialog Panel**.
+On the left side, below the Connect panel, you will find a panel with two rows of buttons.
+This is the **Dialog Panel**.
-Clicking on them will open the corresponding dialog in the center of the screen.
+Clicking on the buttons will open the corresponding dialog in the center of the screen.

 Below it is the **Module Panel**.
 It shows the active dialogs as large square buttons.